Article

 5. Social media strategist

-In today’s tech-driven world, social media strategists are looking for more ways to leverage AI tools to optimize their digital marketing efforts.
-This approach can include the use of AI to help create content as well as using AI to track data and evaluate the effectiveness of ad campaigns.
+In our tech-driven world, social media strategists are looking for more ways to use AI tools to optimize their digital marketing efforts.
+This approach can include using AI tools to help create content, track data, and evaluate the effectiveness of ad campaigns.

-There are several tools, such as Lately and Sprout Social, that help social media strategists automatically create posts and reply to messages from followers and customers.
+Lately and Sprout Social are two popular tools that help social media strategists automatically create posts and reply to messages from followers and customers.

 According to the BLS, the median salary for social media strategists is just under $57,000.
 While lower than some of the other jobs to this point on this list, it's still around $20,000 higher than the national average.

-To prepare for this type of job, you’ll likely need a bachelor’s degree in communications, public relations, or a related field.
+To prepare for this type of job, you'll likely need a bachelor's degree in communications, public relations, or a related field or work experience with the fundamentals of social media.

 6. AI policy and regulation specialist

 The average salary as an AI policy and regulations specialist will likely depend on the field or industry.
-Generally speaking, compliance officers make higher wages when working in the federal government or management positions than what you could expect in state government or intermediary roles.
-Time will tell how a specialization in AI compliance may impact annual wages.
+Generally speaking, compliance officers earn higher wages in federal government or management positions than in state government or intermediary roles.

 7. AI sales and marketing specialist

-General familiarity with AI tools will be helpful here, but the key skills to master have more to do with explaining the benefits of AI tools and understanding how to walk clients through the process of implementing them in a way that helps them meet their key business objectives.
+General familiarity with AI tools will be helpful here, but the key skills to master have more to do with explaining the benefits of AI tools and understanding how to walk clients through implementing them in a way that helps them meet their key business objectives.

 8. AI user experience (UX) designer

 AI user experience (UX) designers focus on the user interface and experience of AI-driven applications, ensuring they are user-friendly and intuitive.
-UX designers understand how to maximize the capabilities of AI for improved user interface while incorporating the human element that’s necessary for creating products that are appealing, useful, and enjoyable to use.
+They often work closely with product managers.
+UX designers understand how to maximize the capabilities of AI for improved user interface while incorporating the human element that's necessary for creating products that are appealing, useful, and enjoyable to use.

 The average AI UX designer makes around $107,000 each year.
 High earners could push $120,000, while even lower earners will still come close to a six-figure annual salary.